-We met while both studying veterinary science at Onderstepoort and it was love at first site- I showed his photo to my mom that same week, and I later found out- he did the same with his mom!
+We met while both studying veterinary science at Onderstepoort and it was love at first sight- I showed his photo to my mom that same week, and I later found out- he did the same with his mom!

 His nickname is Tiny- which he is anything but!
 And my nickname is Tiekies- from the afrikaans saying " 'n baksteen en 'n tiekie hoog" (quick translation- a brick and a half cent high!).
 He's my gentle giant with the biggest heart of anyone I know <3.